Ramat Hanadiv - Khotem HaCarmel, Horvat Aqav

 This is a theater, not an amphitheater.

-On a particularly clear Friday, after a stormy and rainy week, I went on a trip with a group led by Itzik Stauber to the Ramat Hanadiv area.
-We started at Metzad Shuni, where we received an interesting explanation about the structure of the place.
-Itzik emphasized that this is a theater and not an amphitheater, since an amphitheater is built in a double and encompassing shape, while this is a split structure.
-From there we continued walking into the Ramat Hanadiv area, a very large area spanning about 4,500 dunams, which is maintained and cared for regularly by the Rothschild family.
-Within the area are also the Hanadiv Gardens, very well-kept gardens that contain the burial estate of the Rothschild family, but we did not enter them this time.
+On a particularly bright Friday, after a stormy and rainy week, I went on a trip with a group led by Itzik Stauber to the Ramat Hanadiv area.
+We started at Shuni Fortress, where we received an interesting explanation about the structure.
+Itzik emphasized that this is a theater and not an amphitheater, since an amphitheater is built in a double, embracing form, whereas here we are dealing with a semicircular structure.
+From there we continued walking into the area of Ramat Hanadiv, a very large area spanning approximately 4,500 dunams, which is regularly maintained and cared for by the Rothschild family.
+Within the area are also the Hanadiv Gardens, very well-maintained gardens that contain the burial estate of the Rothschild family, but we did not enter them this time.

 The quarry that was enveloped in silver light

-During the walk, we saw the quarry mentioned in Ehud Manor’s song “Nahal Taninim”, the one described as “the quarry that was enveloped in silver light.”
-From there we continued to climb gradually until we reached Khotem HaCarmel, the prominent point that looks like a nose facing west.
-From the observation point, there is a wide view towards Ma’agan Michael, Jisr az-Zarqa, Binyamina, and in the background also Hadera, and it was even possible to see Netanya.
-In this place, I took the first panorama of the day.
+During the walk, we saw the quarry mentioned in Ehud Manor’s song “Nahal Taninim,” which is described as “the quarry enveloped in silver light.”
+From there, we continued to ascend gradually until we reached the Carmel Promontory, the prominent point that resembles a nose facing west.
+From this vantage point, a wide view stretched towards Ma’agan Michael, Jisr az-Zarqa, Binyamina, with Hadera in the background, and Netanya was also visible.
+At this location, I photographed the first panorama of the day.

 Arch in Horvat Aqav

-During the photography, I noticed a structure in the north direction, which later turned out to be our next station.
-This is Horvat Aqav, with another beautiful view, and I also took a panorama from it, although it is actually the same view as before, at least in the west direction.
-In the place there are several rooms with arches, a winepress, a water pit, and a mikveh, which adds to the understanding of the use of the site in the past.
+While photographing, I noticed a structure to the north, which later turned out to be our next stop.
+This is Horvat Akav, offering another beautiful viewpoint, and I also photographed a panorama from there, even though it essentially features the same view as before, at least towards the west.
+The site includes several rooms with arches, a winepress, a cistern, and a ritual bath (mikveh), which adds to the understanding of the site’s past use.

-After that, we started a long descent on a narrow path full of vegetation.
-On the way we passed a herd of goats and sheep grazing in the area, and the bells on their necks accompanied us for a few minutes.
-We continued and passed next to Horvat Eleq and Tel Tzur, until we reached Ein Tzur.
-This is the beginning of the aqueduct that led water to Shuni, and the impressive thing is that the water still flows in it today.
+Afterward, we began a long descent along a narrow, overgrown path.
+Along the way, we passed a herd of goats and sheep grazing in the area, and the bells around their necks accompanied us for several minutes.
+We continued past Horvat Alak and Tel Tzur, until we reached Ein Tzur.
+This is the starting point of the aqueduct that supplied water to Shuni, and what is impressive is that water still flows through it today.

 All in all, it was a very enjoyable trip, with a good combination of scenery, history and a pleasant walk.
 It was fun, good that it was, and I’m already looking forward to the next trip.